Electric underfloor heating can be a good option for heating your home, particularly if renovating an existing room.

 Devices such as timers, motion sensors, light relays and hot water sensors can be used to trigger the electric underfloor heating system to optimise its efficiency.

-Pros and Cons of Electric Underfloor Heating
+Pros of Electric Underfloor Heating

 - If you need a small amount of heat for a short period of time, such as in an ensuite bathroom, then this could be ideal